AntoMelon/CustomCards/README.md

 # AntoMelon's Custom Cards for EDOPro

 ## How to use
-Create a file name `user_configs.json` in EDOPro's config folder, and configure the repository like this:
+Create a file named `user_configs.json` in EDOPro's config folder, and configure the repository like this:

 ```
 {